Standup-and-Prosper/leadership101/README.md

 # Courageous leader starter kit
-Reading list curated by the [Teaminator](https://teaminator.io/) team for courageous and aspiring leaders.
+Reading list curated by the [Standup & Prosper team](https://standup-and-prosper.com/) team for courageous and aspiring leaders.
 Contributions welcome!

 # Collaboration
 To get the most stuff done, you have to work with others.
 As a leader, you know how to encourage great collaboration.